TeamGleason/SpeakFaster/webui/README.md

 The function `getVirtualkeyCode()` in `external-events-component.ts` can translate strings into virtual key code values.

+### 2. Listening for the foreground (activated) state of the host window

+The global function `window.setHostWindowFocus(isFocused: boolean)` provides the WebUI with the foreground (activated) state of the host window.

-### 2. Bound listner for WebUI-to-host information flow
+### 3. Bound listner for WebUI-to-host information flow

 The WebUI looks for the global `window.boundListener` object and expects it to have the following interface.